-The legislation would designate the approximately 400-mile long Condor Trail as a National Recreation Trail, connecting the northern and southern portions of the Los Padres National Forest by a single hiking route.
+The legislation would designate the approximately 400-mile long Condor Trail as a National Scenic Trail, connecting the northern and southern portions of the Los Padres National Forest by a single hiking route.

 Season Five of the public television series This American Land featured a segment on local efforts to protect California’s Central Coast.See The Legislation

 Phone: (805) 546-8348

 100 W. Alisal Street